marinofelipe/marinofelipe/README.md

 I’m currently working full-time [@GetYourGuide](https://github.com/getyourguide), where our mission and journey is to share incredible experiences with travelers around the world 🗼 🎡 ⛩ 🏖 🗻.

 ### Learning 🌱
-- At the moment mainly exploring [FRP](https://en.wikipedia.org/wiki/Functional_reactive_programming#:~:text=Functional%20reactive%20programming%20(FRP)%20is,map%2C%20reduce%2C%20filter) and considering learning [Haskell](https://www.haskell.org/) to go deeper into the functional side of things 🙃
+- Playing with [Rust](https://www.rust-lang.org/) - goal is dive more into low(er) level and strengthen fundamentals
-- Playing and building projects with SwiftUI and Combine 🚜
+- Exploring [FRP](https://en.wikipedia.org/wiki/Functional_reactive_programming#:~:text=Functional%20reactive%20programming%20(FRP)%20is,map%2C%20reduce%2C%20filter) and considering learning [Haskell](https://www.haskell.org/) to go deeper into the functional side of things
-- Developing a backend in Swift with Vapor - while absorbing what I can from other mainstream environments and languages
+- Playing and building projects with SwiftUI and Combine

 ### More about me 🚶‍♂️
-- 🏈 I like sports, and closely follow the NFL
+- I like sports, and closely follow the NFL 🏈
-- 🌲 I love nature, architecture and thus visiting new places around
+- I love nature, architecture and thus visiting new places around 🌲
-- 🕹 I enjoy playing video-games a lot, anxiously waiting for a PS5 and/or the rumored Nintendo Switch "Pro?"
+- I enjoy playing video-games a lot, anxiously waiting for a PS5 and/or the rumored Nintendo Switch "Pro?" 🕹
-- 😄 _Pronouns_: he/him
+- _Pronouns_: he/him 😄
-- 📝 From time to time I find inspiration to share thoughts on my [personal blog](https://marinofelipe.github.io/)
+- From time to time I find inspiration to share thoughts on my [personal blog](https://marinofelipe.github.io/) 📝

 ### Open source 🔓 🌎
 I love contributing to open-source, which I've been trying to do more over time.<br>